 - We will strive to have our faculty and field instructors better reflect the diversity of our student body.

 - We will continue to engage in the difficult but necessary discussions surrounding racism and its effects in both the classroom and larger campus.

 - In alignment with the principles of the liberal arts, we will engage in continual self-reflection keeping our minds open to the ever-changing ways we have available to understand ourselves and the world around us.

 The department welcomes student participation and feedback regarding these goals.
-Please contact the department chair, Dr. Laura Moore, at firstname.lastname@example.org should you have questions, comments and/or suggestions.
+Please contact the department chair, Dr. Jolene Sanders, at firstname.lastname@example.org should you have questions, comments and/or suggestions.
 Please watch the video below.